What Is It?

 Added: 6/17/2002

-Note: Gold wing with St. Stefan's Crown and 3 fire breathing dragons under the crown.
+Note: Gold wing with St. Stephan's Crown and 3 fire breathing dragons under the crown.
 This wing is belived to be from WW2 or just before the era.
 The wing has a WW2 type pin back.
 It measure 96 mm horizontally and 37 mm vertically.

 Added: 6/3/2002